 Should you EAT Lancet?

-EAT Lancet was released on 16 January 2019, claiming to be the ‘plant-based’ solution we’ve all been waiting for to save your health and the planet.
+EAT Lancet, released January 2019, claims to be the ‘plant-based’ solution we’ve all been waiting for to save your health and the planet.

-However, on closer inspection, it seems to be largely a continuation of the Dietary Guidelines for Americans that will perpetuate unsustainable growth in the processed products of large scale agriculture.
+Unfortunately, on closer inspection, EAT Lancet seems to be largely a continuation of the Dietary Guidelines for Americans that will perpetuate unsustainable growth in the processed products of large scale agriculture.

 Rather than being whole foods plant-based, EAT Lancet primarily promotes agricultural grains and processed oils that will most likely leave you hungry and joining the growing ranks of our obese, malnourished and diabetic population.